lukecav/awesome-wp-speed-up/README.md

 * [Kraken.io](https://wordpress.org/plugins/kraken-image-optimizer/) - This plugin allows you to optimize and resize new and existing WordPress image uploads through Kraken.io Image Optimizer’s API.
 * [Optimus](https://wordpress.org/plugins/optimus/) - Optimus reduces the file size of uploaded media files automatically.
 Depending on the image and format, reductions in size of up to 70% are possible.
 * [WP ImageEngine Responsive Image Resizer](https://wordpress.org/plugins/wp-imageengine/) - WP ImageEngine is an intelligent image CDN for optimizing, compressing and resizing images.
+* [Image Compression and optimization](https://wordpress.org/plugins/wp-image-compression/) - Optimize your Images as well as Image Compression of upto 80%.
+Also resize images on upload to help reduce storage and bandwidth before compressing.

 ## Lazy Loading Plugins
 * [Rocket Lazy Load](https://wordpress.org/plugins/rocket-lazy-load/) - Lazy Load displays images on a page only when they are visible to the user.
 This reduces the number of HTTP requests mechanism and improves the loading time.